 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Libya for the most up to date information.
-Tourist visas are generally not available to individuals unless you are part of an organised tour group travelling with a Libyan tourist company.

 Your passport must be valid for at least six months beyond the date of your expected departure from Libya.